-Deadly US plane crash with dozens on board: What we know so far
+American Airlines plane crash with Black Hawk in DC: What we know so far

 Rescue efforts are under way after an army helicopter crashed into an American Airlines plane carrying 64 people, including staff.

-Several people are reported to have been killed after an American Airlines plane collided with an army helicopter while landing at Ronald Reagan Washington national airport near the District of Columbia.
+More than 60 people are believed to have been killed after an American Airlines plane collided with an army helicopter while landing at Ronald Reagan Washington National Airport near the District of Columbia in the US.

-American Airlines said on Thursday that 60 passengers and four crew members were on board the jet travelling from Wichita, Kansas, to the US capital.
+American Airlines said on Thursday that 60 passengers and four crew members were on board the jet travelling from Wichita, Kansas, to the United States capital.
+An unnamed army official confirmed that the helicopter, on a training flight, was carrying three soldiers who had taken off from Fort Belvoir in Virginia.

 Recommended Storieslist of 3 items